petebaker/gnumaker/README.md

 specify as `report1.pdf` and `report2.docx` by specifying the option `all.exts = list(rep1 = "pdf", rep2 = "docx")`.

-To run all R script filesand analyses in order we simply type `make` in a terminal or set up `RStudio` or our IDE to use GNU Make as the build mechanism which allows us to (re)run analyses by pressing the appropriate Build button.
+Once we have constructed a suitable `gnu_makefile` object then we write it to disk with `write_makefile`.
+To run all `R` script files and analyses in order we simply type `make` in a terminal or set up `RStudio` or our IDE to use GNU Make as the build mechanism which allows us to (re)run analyses by pressing the appropriate Build button.

 The `Makefile` is specified, printed and plotted using: